Wayne C. Smith

 Wayne Carleton Smith (December 4, 1901 – November 13, 1964) was a major general in the United States Army.

 Early life

 Smith was born in St. Joseph, Missouri.
 He enlisted in the United States Army on January 30, 1920 and was subsequently appointed to the United States Military Academy at West Point.
 Smith entered the Military Academy in 1921 and graduated on June 12, 1925.
-His first assignment was as a platoon leader of the 15th Infantry in Tientsin, China.
+His first assignment was as a platoon leader of the 15th Infantry in Tianjin, China.
 He later graduated from the Command and General Staff School in 1940.

 World War II

 During World War II, Smith served in the Pacific Theater as Chief of Staff of the Central Pacific Base Command from 1943 to 1945 and was promoted to brigadier general in 1944.
 He received the Soldier's Medal for saving two lives in the waters off Hawaii.
 Smith also received the Legion of Merit and the Bronze Star Medal for his wartime service.

 After the war, Smith served as an assistant commanding general of X Corps and of the 45th Infantry Division.